Skip to Main Content

 Make sure you’re making the most out of any rewards or points your card offers, but remember to spend within your limits.
 After all, a credit card is a loan with interest and monthly payments, so it’s important to maintain a regular check and balance of your card, make sure there are no irregular purchases or fraud, and confirm payments have been made.

-*Annual Percentage Rates (APR) range from 8.15% to 16.15%; accurate as of 02/16/2021 and subject to change without notice.
+*Annual Percentage Rates (APR) range from 13.40% to 18.00%; accurate as of 10/07/2023 and subject to change without notice.
 APR is variable and based on your creditworthiness.
-The cash advance fee and balance transfer fee is 1.00% of the amount of each transaction. $20, or the amount of the required minimum payment, whichever is less, will be assessed for a returned payment fee.
-The card replacement fee is $9.00.
-Should you request a rushed or emergency card replacement, a fee of $40.00 shall be assessed.
-There is a document copy fee of $15.00.
+Cash advance fee and balance transfer fee is 1.00% of the amount of each transaction.
+Returned payment fee is $20, or the amount of the required minimum payment, whichever is less.
+Standard card replacement fee is $9.
+If expedited, card replacement fee is $75 in the U.S. and up to $150 overseas.
+There is a document copy fee of $15.